A collaborative, strategic approach for decisions on land use

 On this page

-With growing urban development, the Department of State Development and the Department of Planning, Transport and Infrastructure have recognised the need to update and improve the way the state's planning and mining legislation and regulations interact and to share information at relevant stages.
+With growing urban development, the Government of South Australia has recognised the need to update and improve the way the state's planning and mining legislation and regulations interact and for the government agencies involved (the then Department of State Development and the Department of Planning, Transport and Infrastructure) to share information at relevant stages.
 Such interaction is necessary to maintain ongoing access to long-life valuable extractive resources and to minimise potential land-use conflicts between incompatible uses.

 The two state government departments have initiated the Resource Area Management and Planning (RAMP) project.
 This project is focused on extractive mineral resources in the Greater Adelaide Region and major regional centres where complementary changes to the extractives and planning development systems are needed to address complex and competing interests as urban areas expand.